Hamziee/ReflexOS/README.md

 ReflexOS uses Powershell script to modifdy an existing Windows installation, so no need to install a custom Windows ISO.
 Installing ReflexOS on an outdated installation of Windows 10 or 11 is strongly discouraged!

 ## ⚠️ Disclaimer
 ReflexOS is **NOT** a pre-activated version of Windows.
-You **mMUST** use a valid key to activate Windows.
+You **MUST** use a valid key to activate Windows.
 Before buying a Windows 10/11 (Professional or Home) license, be sure the seller is trustworthy and the key is legitimate — no matter where you buy it.

 ReflexOS is based on Microsoft Windows.
 By using Windows, you agree to [Microsoft's Terms of Service](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm).